 Standard lenses are the perfect entry-point into the photography world for the vast majority of people, but their applications don’t stop there — far from it, actually.
 A great standard lens is a valuable asset to have in any kit, so let’s take a look at what we have here.

 Sony Zeiss FE 35mm f/1.4 Distagon T*

-35mm is perhaps the most versatile focal length.
+35mm is arguably the most versatile focal length.
 From street photography, photo-journalism, environmental portraits and even the occasional landscape shot, most everyday scenes look “just right” through a 35mm lens.
 And at f/1.4, there’s plenty of control over depth of field — can you say bokeh? — as well as enough speed for low light photography.
 It will come as no surprise, then, that 35mm f/1.4 lenses are a staple of every Full Frame camera system out there.

 On the technical front, the lens features a Distagon design with 12 elements in 8 groups and 9 rounded aperture blades.
 These two design treats give it a superior bokeh when compared to similar lenses for other systems.
 Sharpness is excellent across the frame right from f/1.4, and the lens becomes razor-sharp when stopped down a bit, even in the extreme corners.
 It also uses Zeiss’ T* coating, and has weather sealing.

-Besides its speed, the 35mm Distagon is also noteworthy in that it features a switch that changes the clicky-ness of the aperture ring: with just a simple flick you can choose between having nice and reassuring clicks every 1/3rd of a stop, or having a completely click-less aperture ring that is smooth and silent, and therefore better suited for video recording.
+Besides its speed, the 35mm Distagon is also noteworthy in that it features a physical switch that changes the clicky-ness of the aperture ring: with just a simple flick you can choose between having nice and reassuring clicks every 1/3rd of a stop, or having a completely click-less aperture ring that is smooth and silent, and therefore better suited for video recording.

 Sony Zeiss FE 50mm f/1.4 Planar T*